Last revised: February 2025

 - circulation or posting of sexist jokes or cartoons, or displays of pin-up calendars or other objectifying material

-- transphobic or homophobic comments, questions, jokes, name-calling, and images.
+- transphobic or homophobic comments, questions, jokes, name-calling, or images.

 “Racial harassment” means harassment on the grounds of race.
 It may also be associated with the grounds of colour, ancestry, where a person was born, a person’s religious belief, ethnic background, citizenship or even a person’s language.